As Regulations Roll Back, Could Clean Water Protection Business Dry Up?

 Hauer says rolling back protections ignores basic science about how water connects underground.
 He says wetlands filter water, regulate temperature and control flooding.
 They also provide crucial habitat for wildlife — nearly half of endangered and threatened species depend on wetlands.

-"It literally is from microbes all the way to grizzly bears, it's everything in between," he says.
+"It literally is from microbes all the way to grizzly bears; it's everything in between," he says.

-Adam Davis of Ecosystem Investment Partners says the Nevada Spring Creek project was a laboratory that allowed his company to figure out its business model.
-They've grown from managing about $200 million five years ago, to a billion dollars today.
+Davis of Ecosystem Investment Partners says the Nevada Spring Creek project was a laboratory that allowed his company to figure out its business model.
+They've grown from managing about $200 million five years ago to a billion dollars today.

 Davis is also on the board of the wetland mitigation industry's trade group.
 He agrees that fewer wetlands will be protected after the regulatory change.
 But he doesn't think businesses like his are going away.

-"I don't take these things lightly, but there are real drivers beneath the back-and-forth of daily politics that are more fundamental and are just not going anywhere," he says.
+"I don't take these things lightly, but there are real drivers beneath the back and forth of daily politics that are more fundamental and are just not going anywhere," he says.

 Davis says there's likely a lengthy court battle ahead, and states could pass their own regulations to fill federal gaps.